Lyceum-SOT/assignment-1-shashankanil/README.md

 ### Problem 3

 - The C file `pi.c`, computes few digits pi and prints it out.
 The task here is to compile the code using `gcc` and execute the object code
-- Take the output and write it to a text file using a bash script
+- Take the output and write it to a text file called `problem_3.txt` using a bash script

 ## Course Materials